Countries/Jurisdictions of Primary Concern - Brazil

 With other governments/jurisdictions: YES

-Brazil is a member of the FATF and the Financial Action Task Force on Money Laundering in South America (GAFISUD), a FATF-style regional body.
+Brazil is a member of the FATF and the Financial Action Task Force of Latin America (GAFILAT), a FATF-style regional body.
 Its most recent mutual evaluation can be found at: http://www.fatf-gafi.org/countries/a-c/brazil/

-The Government of Brazil achieved visible results over the last few years from investments in border and law enforcement infrastructure, executed with a view to gradually control the flow of goods, both legal and illegal, across Brazil’s land borders.
-Anti-smuggling and law enforcement efforts by state and federal agencies increased.
-Brazilian Customs and the Brazilian Tax Authority continue to take effective action to suppress the smuggling of drugs, weapons, and contraband goods along the border with Paraguay.
-Due to the effective crackdown on the Friendship Bridge connecting Foz do Iguaçu, Brazil, and Ciudad del Este, Paraguay, most smuggling migrated to other sections of the border.
+The Government of Brazil continues to invest in border and law enforcement infrastructure.
+Brazilian Customs and the Brazilian Tax Authority continue to take action to suppress the smuggling of drugs, weapons, and contraband goods along the border with Paraguay.
 The Federal Police have Special Maritime Police Units that aggressively patrol the maritime border areas.

 Some high-priced goods in the TBA are paid for in U.S. dollars, and cross-border bulk cash smuggling is a concern.
 Large sums of U.S. dollars generated from licit and suspected illicit commercial activity are transported physically from Paraguay into Brazil.
 From there, the money may make its way to banking centers in the United States.
 However, Brazil maintains some control of capital flows and requires disclosure of the ownership of corporations.

-Brazil’s Trade Transparency Unit, in partnership with the U.S. Immigration and Customs Enforcement, aggressively analyzes, identifies, and investigates companies and individuals involved in trade-based money laundering activities between the two countries.
-As a result, the government identified millions of dollars of lost revenue.
+Brazil’s Trade Transparency Unit, in partnership with U.S. Immigration and Customs Enforcement, analyzes, identifies, and investigates companies and individuals involved in trade-based money laundering activities between the two countries.
+As a result of data comparison, the government identified millions of dollars of lost revenue.